1970–71 Svenska Cupen

-Svenska Cupen 1970–71 was the sixteenth season of the main Swedish football Cup.
-The competition was concluded on 30 June 1971 with the final, held at Malmö Stadion, Malmö. Åtvidabergs FF won 3-2 against Malmö FF before an attendance of 7,544 spectators.
+The 1970–71 Svenska Cupen was the 16th season of the main Swedish football Cup.
+The competition was concluded on 30 June 1971 with the final, held at Malmö Stadion, Malmö. Åtvidabergs FF won 3–2 against Malmö FF before an attendance of 7,544 spectators.

 Group stage

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Third round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Fourth round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Fifth round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Quarter-finals

 The quarter finals were held on 4 and 5 April 1971.

 Semi-finals

 The semi-finals were played on 5 May 1971.

 Final

 The final was played on 30 June 1971 at Malmö Stadion.